5 ways to maximize card rewards earning potential

 If your work frequently takes you out of the country, relying on your favorite airline’s credit card for such expenses will quickly earn you rewards on everything tied to your business travel, provided you are allowed to use your personal card for which you get reimbursed.

-However, if you’re a homebody, a general-purpose cash back credit card that rewards you for routine grocery purchases, gas tank fill-ups and the occasional dinner out will better serve you in the long run.
+However, if you’re a homebody, picking one of the best cash back credit cards that rewards you for routine grocery purchases, gas tank fill-ups and the occasional dinner out will better serve you in the long run.

 Don’t be so “wowed” by marketing hype and what seems like a great deal if the upside of having that card wouldn’t matter in your life,” said Lynnette Khalfani-Cox, CEO of TheMoneyCoach.net.